vmehmeri/ai-on-gke/applications/rag/README.md

 2. Prompt the LLM
     * Start chatting!
 This will fetch context related to your prompt from the vector embeddings in the `pgvector` CloudSQL instance, augment the original prompt with the context & query the inference model (`gemma-2b-it`) with the augmented prompt.
+    * If you're using the sample document provided (Alphabet's 10k financial report - 2023), here are some prompts to try:
+      * How does Google make money?
+      * When did Google's AI journey begin?
+      * How is Alphabet leveraging Gemini?
+      * What did Larry and Sergey write in the original founders' letter?

 # Cleanup